Chardon Middle School

 1. Student are expected to dress appropriately for class.
 This means that 6th and 7th graders must change

-daily into tennis shoes (not flip flops), shorts or sweat pants, and T-shirt or sweat shirt.
+(not flip flops), shorts or sweat pants, and T-shirt or sweat shirt.
 Students may borrow clothes for

-class if they forget theirs at home.
+forget theirs at home.
 If this becomes a trend and happens frequently students may forfeit their 5 daily points.

 Students who refuse to change for class will lose 5% of their grade.
 4th and 5th graders will not be required to change but